 Key points are:

-The Graduate route will be available to international students who have completed a degree at undergraduate level or above at a Higher Education Provider with a track record of compliance and who have a valid Tier 4 visa at the time of application
+The Graduate route will be available to international students who have completed a degree at undergraduate level or above at a Higher Education Provider with a track record of compliance and who have a valid Student or Tier 4 visa at the time of application

 Successful applicants on this route will be able to stay and work, or look for work, in the UK at any skill level for a maximum period of two years for undergraduate and postgraduate taught graduates and three years for PhD graduates (PhD eligibility for the three years' duration is subject to a minimum period studying in UK, yet to be confirmed)